Byte-Stuff/Everest/docs/README.md

-# EverestOS & LambdaLang Documentation
+# EverestOS & Lambda Documentation

 !> **Hold up!** \
 This documentation is still being worked on!
 And things ***WILL*** change!